-Each student organization granted recognition by Texas A&M University-Kingsville is classified either as sponsored or registered.
+Each student organization granted recognition by Texas A&M University-Kingsville is classified either as sponsored, registered, or a Club Sport.
 The classification is determined by assessing the student organization's relationship to the University, the scope of its activities, and the perceived potential risk to participants and the University.
-The privileges and responsibilities associated with each category are outlined below.
+The categories privileges and responsibilities associated with each category are outlined below.